 Fully soundproofed and acoustically treated.
 Many outboard gears like Tube and FET compressors, Equalizers, Effects units and more.

-Capacity to capture vocals, guitars, keyboards as well as 7 piece live drum set, in a comfortable and ecstatically pleasing room.
+Capacity to capture vocals, guitars, keyboards as well as a 7 piece live drum set, in a comfortable and ecstatically pleasing room.

 Like to have a tour? just contact me and you are most welcome to drop by and have a chat, all about music, your next song or album.